juantoledo1/mytradeplatform/README.md

 # MyTradePlatform 🚢

 A complete platform for sports equipment trading with secure escrow system and integrated shipping management.
-Built with React + NestJS and deployed on GitLab.
+Built with React + NestJS.

 > Proyecto iniciado en 2025